gabrielececchia/obsidian/vehicle dynamics/e.V. Dynamics.md

 - **Pitching Moment** ($M_y$) is the component of the moment vector tending to rotate the vehicle about the y-axis, positive clockwise when looking in the positive direction of the y-axis.
 - **Yawing Moment** ($M_z$) is the component of the moment vector tending to rotate the vehicle about the z-axis, positive clockwise when looking in the positive direction of the z-axis.

-## Some thoughts on sign conventions.
+## Some thoughts on sign conventions
 In the SAE Tire Axis System, the slip angle is defined as the angle between the wheel plane and the direction of wheel travel. _In this system, if the wheel is moving forward to the left (as in a right-hand turn), the slip angle is negative but the lateral force is positive_.
 Following this convention, the tire lateral force data is plotted in the fourth quadrant.
 In actual practice, users of tire data frequently plot cornering force in the first quadrant.
 This negative relationship between lateral force and slip angle can be confusing in the kinematic relationship between slip and steer angles.